makeup-jquery/jquery-focus-exit/README.md

     <a href="https://david-dm.org/ianmcburnie/jquery-focus-exit#info=devDependencies"><img src="https://david-dm.org/ianmcburnie/jquery-focus-exit/dev-status.svg" alt="devDependency status" /></a>
 </p>

-Triggers 'focusExit' event when keyboard focus has completely left the element.
+Triggers 'focusExit' event when keyboard focus has completely left the element boundary.
 This type of behaviour is especially desirable for non-modal overlays.

 JavaScript's native 'focusout' event fires when any descendant of a given element loses keyboard focus, even if another descendant immediately gains focus.
 This type